How to Evaluate Salesforce DevOps Solutions?

 This helps you thoroughly assess if the solution does indeed meet your requirement and whether you should proceed further to the next stage of the evaluation process.

-A) Bird’s eye view evaluation: Chalk out a broad matrix
+A) Chalk out a broad matrix to get a bird’s eye view:

 As you move towards zeroing in on the best-fit DevOps solution, it is highly recommended to get a bird’s eye view of the challenges you face, capabilities listed by the vendor, and the results you can expect out of the solution with a simple matrix.
 For instance, if overwriting code is a major challenge, what are the features that the solution introduces, and what is the result you would get as part of the process.